fortierq/fortierq.github.io/_posts/2022-07-14-mtgscan-ocr-azure-flask-celery-socketio.md

 - [Google Cloud Vision](https://cloud.google.com/vision/docs/ocr)
 - [AWS Textract](https://aws.amazon.com/textract)

-Those OCRs can only be used in the cloud.
+these OCRs can only be used in the cloud.
 They are free for a limited use, which is more than enough for me.
 They are much more efficient that Tesseract and, after comparing them on few images, I opted for the **Azure OCR** which was performing better.

 <center>
 <table class="tg">